deckhouse/deckhouse/modules/031-linstor/docs/FAQ.md

 ## Pod cannot start with the `FailedMount` error

 ### Pod is stuck in the `ContainerCreating` phase
-If the Pod is stuck in the `ContainerCreating` phase and you see the following errors in `kubectl describe`:
+If the Pod is stuck in the `ContainerCreating` phase and you see the following errors in `kubectl describe pod`:

 ```
 rpc error: code = Internal desc = NodePublishVolume failed for pvc-b3e51b8a-9733-4d9a-bf34-84e0fee3168d: checking for exclusive open failed: wrong medium type, check device health